-EYPUK is ran by two bodies; the Alumni Association Executive and the Board of Trustees.
-Together, these two bodies jointly form the EYPUK Committee, which is responsible for the daily running of the organisation.
+EYPUK is ran by two bodies; the Executive Committee and the Board of Trustees.
+Together, these two bodies are jointly responsible for the daily running of the organisation.

-The EYPUK Alumni Association Executive comprises of members elected by the wider Alumni Association, to fulfil an elected term of one year on the Committee of EYPUK.
-They are the direct liaison to the wider alumni community and help run regional fora, plan EurVoice events, facilitate and prepare social events and are generally the driving force on the ground of our events.
+The Executive Committee (also known as the Exec) is elected by members to fulfil an elected term of one year on the National Committee of EYPUK.
+They are the direct liaison to the wider member community and help run regional fora, plan EurVoice events, coordinate our communications, and facilitate and prepare social events.
 They work closely and on a daily basis with the Board of Trustees and their respective advisors.
-The President of the Alumni Association Executive leads the other members and reports to the Board of Trustees during committee meetings.
+The President of the Executive Committee leads the other members and reports to the Board of Trustees during committee meetings.

 Regional Forum Coordinator